When you buy with our links, we may earn a commission. See how we work with brands

 Bounce Test

-Bounce levels are on opposite ends of the spectrum with these two mattresses.
-The Loom & Leaf mattress has very low levels and the Saatva Classic has extremely high levels.
+For bounce, Loom & Leaf and Saatva are on two opposite ends of the spectrum.
+The Loom & Leaf has very low bounce and Saatva offers either very low or extremely high bounce.

 Bounce TestBounce FeelBounce Height